BenyuanW/SYDE671-LWL/README.md

 By replacing the original self-attention module with the Non-Local variant which is one of the four variants above, we have improved the classification performance of the Swin transformer.

 Additionally, we also used the Point-Attention variant to improve the training efficiency of the network, with similar accuracy.

+# Usage

+Replace the original "swin_transformer.py" in the authors' code with the files in the "ablation" and "self-attention variants" folders.
+The other operations are the same as the official implementation of the Swin Transformer.